hudl/CalendarToSlack/README.md

 Serverless: Enter "rp" to replay the last request
 ```

-If you need to debug the app locally with breakpoints, you can use `yarn debug` rather than `yarn start`.
+If you need to debug the app locally with breakpoints, you can use `npm run debug` rather than `npm run start`.
 For those developing using VS Code, the "Debug Serverless" launch configuration can be used.

 ### Writing and debugging unit tests

 When possible, unit tests should be written alongside code changes as the first line of defense against regressions.
 All unit tests live in a `__tests__` directory alongside their source code and follow the naming convention `filename.tests.ts`.
 Tests are written with [Jest](https://jestjs.io/).
-As shown in the setup guide, tests can be run using `yarn test`.
+As shown in the setup guide, tests can be run using `npm run test`.

 **Please note** that Jest automocking is disabled in [jest.config.js](./jest.config.js).
 If the code you're testing makes downstream calls to a third-party service (AWS DynamoDB, AWS Secrets Manager, Slack, Microsoft Graph), the services should be mocked like so: